 A decrease in basis due to a discharge of qualified principal residence indebtedness that is excluded from income occurs only if you retain ownership of the principal residence after a discharge.
-Generally, this would occur in a refinancing or a restructuring of the mortgage.
+In most cases, this would occur in a refinancing or a restructuring of the mortgage.